peterkwkwan/Programming_Theory/python-M1/pandas.md

 target_person = ecom[ecom.get("Credit Card") == 4926535242672853]
 target_person["Email"]
 ```
-> Someone made a purchase that came from Lot: "90 WT".
-What was the Purchase Price for this transaction?

 > How many people have American Express as their Credit Card Provider and made a purchase above $95?
 ```
 ecom["CC Provider"].unique()

 ecom[ecom["CC Provider"] == "American Express"]

+# need to store amex as a variable or else indexing error
+# when applying additional filtering, we change the index
 amex = ecom[ecom["CC Provider"] == "American Express"]

 amex[amex["Purchase Price"] > 95]
 ```

+#### More exercises

+> Someone made a purchase that came from Lot: "90 WT".
+What was the Purchase Price for this transaction?

+> How many people have a credit card that expires in 2025?